Edward Everett Hale: Life and career

 Hale left the Unity Church in 1856 to become pastor at the South Congregational Church, Boston, where he served until 1899.

 In 1847 Hale was elected a member of the American Antiquarian Society, and he would be involved with the society for the rest of his life, taking up various positions in the service of the society.
 He served two non-consecutive terms on its board of councilors, from 1852 to 1854, and a lengthy term from 1858 to 1891, and as recording secretary from 1854 to 1858.
 He served as vice-president of the society from 1891 to 1906, served a shorter term as president from 1906 to 1907, then again took up the position of vice-president from 1907 to 1909.

 Hale first came to notice as a writer in 1859, when he contributed the short story "My Double and How He Undid Me" to the Atlantic Monthly.
 He soon published other stories in the same periodical.
 His best known work was "The Man Without a Country", published in the Atlantic in 1863 and intended to strengthen support for the Union cause in the North.
 As in some of his other non-romantic tales, he employed a minute realism which led his readers to suppose the narrative a record of fact.
 These two stories and such others as "The Rag-Man and the Rag-Woman" and "The Skeleton in the Closet", gave him a prominent position among short-story writers of 19th century America.
 His short story "The Brick Moon", serialized in the Atlantic Monthly, is the first known fictional description of an artificial satellite.
 It was possibly an influence on the novel The Begum's Fortune by Jules Verne.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1865.
-In 1870, we was elected as a member to the American Philosophical Society.
+In 1870, he was elected as a member to the American Philosophical Society.

 In recognition of his support for the Union during the American Civil War, Hale was elected as a Third Class Companion of the Military Order of the Loyal Legion of the United States.